roundCubeLabs/Admob-in-unity3d/README.md

 # Admob in unity3d

-Scripting for incorporating Google Admob ads in unity3D
+Script for incorporating Google Admob ads in unity3D